IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.Solace/README.md

 ## Overview

-This module generates code to work with Solace's [`olaceSystems.Solclient.Messaging` NuGet package](https://www.nuget.org/packages/SolaceSystems.Solclient.Messaging), in particular:
+This module generates code to work with Solace's [`SolaceSystems.Solclient.Messaging` NuGet package](https://www.nuget.org/packages/SolaceSystems.Solclient.Messaging), in particular:

 - SolaceEventBus, for publishing messages.
 - SolaceConsumingService, for subscribing to and processing messages.